Moonsault: Triple jump moonsault

 This is a variation of the double jump moonsault where, from a running start, the attacking wrestler jumps to a chair or other elevated platform, onto the top rope, and then does a moonsault from there onto the opponent.
 This move has been popularized by wrestler Sabu.
+Tiffany Stratton uses a variation of the move where she uses the ropes for each jump, called the Prettiest Moonsault Ever (inspired by the Christopher Daniels move, the ‘’Best Moonsault Ever’’.
+This variation utilizes a standing start instead of the running start.

 Moonsault side slam

 Invented by Naomichi Marufuji and called Shiranui Kai.
 Any move where the wrestler stands on an elevated position, grabs hold of the opponent, and performs a moonsault while still holding on to the opponent, driving them down to the mat.
 This move is also known as a Solo Spanish Fly.
-Multiple variations exist, such as a belly-to-bellybelly-to-belly version used by Matt Sydal.
+Multiple variations exist, such as a belly-to-belly version used by Matt Sydal.
 This version which sees him holding the opponent in a belly-to-belly position while performing the moonsault to land on top of them in a seated senton.
 He calls this version the Sydal Special., a side slam version or a rolling version, which can also be performed while standing, John Morrison used the standing version as the C4, while Frankie Kazarian use the rolling version as the Flux Capacitor.

 Rounding moonsault

 This variation is also referred to as a sideways moonsault, rolling moonsault, rounding splash, and Original-style moonsault.
 The attacker climbs the top rope, or other elevated position facing away the opponent.
-Instead of doing a backflip as in a normal moonsault, the attacker rotates their body off to one side horizontally and lands on the opponent chest-first, facing the turnbuckle as in a normal moonsault.
+Instead of doing a backflip as in a normal moonsault, the attacker rotates their body off to one side diagonally and lands on the opponent chest-first, facing the turnbuckle as in a normal moonsault.
 Innovated by Tiger Mask I and used by Bam Bam Bigelow as the Bam Bam-Sault and Vader as the Vadersault respectively.

 Another variation of this move sees the attacker facing the prone opponent with the attacker leaping forward into the air rotating their body in a semi-circle to end up-side down as if doing a midair cartwheel then landing on the opponent chest first facing the turnbuckle.
+Shane McMahon used this move in a 1999 singles match against Test.
 Alexa Bliss uses this move as her finisher, which she calls Twisted Bliss.
 Dana Brooke uses this move as a variation while running to an opponent lying on the mat, they rotate in opposite directions.

 Split-legged moonsault

 This moonsault variation sees the performer jump up and split their legs onto both the left and right top ropes surrounding the top turnbuckle, using the impact of their thighs on the rope to flip themselves over, executing a moonsault onto a prone opponent.

-A variation of the split-legged moonsault is the Arabian Press, which involves the performer's thighs both landing on a single top rope, and the performer then continues to use the impact of their thighs on the rope to flip themselves over, executing a moonsault onto a prone opponent.
-Naomi uses this move.
-Also known for being used by Rob Van Dam as the Hollywood Star Press.
+Rey Mysterio and Naomi uses this move.
+Also known for being used by CM Punk as the Crooked Moonsault earlier in his career and currently Rob Van Dam as the Hollywood Star Press.